wildcardcorp/castle.documentation/working-with-content/adding-content/setting-basic-properties.rst

 These basic properties tabs are:

 -  *Default* - shows the main data entry panel for the content item
--  *Settings* - shows a small panel for setting whether or not the item will appear in navigation menus and if comments are allowed on the item
 -  *Categorization* - shows a panel for creating and setting tags (keywords) for the item
 -  *Dates* - shows the publishing date and expiration date for the item
 -  *Ownership* - shows a panel for setting creators, contributors, and any copyright information for the    item
+-  *Layout* - shows a panel for choosing what layout will apply to this item
+-  *Settings* - shows a small panel for setting whether or not the item will appear in navigation menus    and if comments are allowed on the item

 The input fields under these tabs cover basic descriptive information called **metadata**.
 Metadata is sometimes called "data about data."
-Plone can use this metadata in a multitude of ways.
+Castle can use this metadata in a multitude of ways.

 Here is the *Categorization* panel, shown for a page content item (would be the same for other content types):

+..image:: categorization.png

 .. code:: robotframework
    :class: hidden